Healthy Sleep

 cuddle before sleep

-Not everyone enjoys cuddling, but it can actually lead to improved sleep¹ and well-being, so try to set enough time aside to cuddle before both of you are ready to go to sleep.
+Not everyone enjoys cuddling, but it can actually lead to improved sleep¹ and well-being, so try to set enough time aside to cuddle before both of you are ready to hit the hay.
+Cuddling can reduce anxiety and stress which is ideal when you’re trying to unwind before your slumber.

 pre-sleep rituals

-Get in the mood for sleep by having a pre-bedtime ritual.
-This could include reading, meditating or listening to soothing music, all of which help to promote a sense of calm and relaxation for a comfortable and restful sleep.
+Get in the mood for sleep by having calming pre-bedtime rituals.
+You can create a relaxing pre-sleep routine as a couple by reading, meditating or listening to soothing music together, all of which help to promote a sense of calm and relaxation for a comfortable and restful sleep.
+Whether you’re a night owl or an early bird, spending some time together before bed should be an important part of your shared night-time routine, making sure you both doze in a tranquil environment, every night.

 ¹ Source: Journal Regulatory Peptides - Ellison - 2003